-A victim of sexual harassment in a New York workplace may have recourse through complaints filed with the New York State Division of Human Rights, as well as with the U.S. EEOC.
+A victim of sexual harassment in a New York workplace may have recourse through complaints filed with the New York State Division of Human Rights and the U.S. EEOC.

-These government programs can be complicated and confusing, particularly for an individual who is dealing with an exasperating and potentially embarrassing situation, and who is not used to a government bureaucracy.
-However, the sexual harassment laws enforced by the EEOC require filing a charge of discrimination with the EEOC before you may file a job discrimination lawsuit against an employer.
+However, the sexual harassment laws enforced by the EEOC require filing discrimination charges with the EEOC before filing a job discrimination lawsuit against an employer.
 In addition, there are time limits for filing a charge with the EEOC and with the N.Y.
 Division of Human Rights.

-Sexual harassment in the workplace is bad enough under any circumstances, but it is particularly troublesome when it comes from a supervisor.
-Workplace supervisors have direct control over employees’ duties and activities, as well as their employment evaluations, and therefore their opportunities for advancement and promotion.
+Sexual harassment in the workplace is bad enough under any circumstances.
+However, it is particularly troublesome when it comes from a supervisor.
+Workplace supervisors have direct control over employees’ duties and activities.
+Supervisors also influence employment evaluations and employees’ opportunities for advancement and promotion.

-Sexual harassment can be defined as harmful or annoying conduct motivated by the sex of the employee – a type of gender discrimination.
-It may be perpetrated by co-workers or even non-employees, such as clients of a firm.
+Sexual harassment can be defined as any harmful or annoying conduct motivated by the sex of the employee.
+This type of gender discrimination may be perpetrated by co-workers or even non-employees, such as clients of a firm.

 However, it is frequently committed by individuals in positions of authority or power over the victims.
 Sexual harassment from a supervisor puts an employee in a particularly difficult position.